Strong coupling constant from moments of quarkonium correlators revisited: Continuum extrapolation of the ratios and determination

+As discussed in the main text it is also possible to determine the strong coupling constant from the ratios $R_6/R_8$ and $R_8/R_{10}$ as the heavy-quark mass drops out in these ratios.
 The apparent cutoff dependence of the ratios $R_6/R_8$ and $R_8/R_{10}$ calculated on the lattice is indeed smaller than for $R_4$ \cite{Petreczky:2019ozv}.
 As we have seen above, to describe the cutoff dependence of $R_4$ many powers of $a m_{h0}$ are needed and the coefficients often have opposite signs from one order in $(a m_{h0})^2$ to the next one.
 Therefore, the apparent cutoff dependence of $R_4$ turns out to be smaller as we increase the heavy-quark mass contrary to the naive expectations.
 The situation could be similar for $R_6/R_8$ and $R_8/R_{10}$.
-Furthermore, the cutoff dependence of the numerator and denominator, while being significant, could cancel out in the ratios, thus fooling one into thinking that cutoff effects are small and can be modeled with low order polynomial in $(a m_{h0})^2$.
+Furthermore, the cutoff dependence of the numerator and denominator, while being significant, could cancel out in the ratios, thus fooling one into thinking that cutoff effects are small and can be modeled with a low order polynomial in $(a m_{h0})^2$.
 We should keep these issues in mind when performing continuum extrapolations of the ratios.

 To obtain the continuum result for $R_6/R_8$ we perform simultaneous fits of the lattice data at different quark masses to